KrishayB/SpaceshipMovement/README.md

 # Sprite-Movement-Test
-A test for character movement using the Turtle module.
+A test for character movement using the Turtle module in Python.

 ## Controls
 **Forward:** - Use the up arrow key to move forward.  <br />